segunsub/intro-to-paired-programming-lab/README.md

 Work with your partner to implement the below functions using pair programming!
 For each exercise, pass back and forth between partners for each step (this is sometimes called red-green-refactor).

 1. First person writes out the test cases and describe what the function should do.
+  * Describe, in plain English, what the function should take in as a parameter and what it should return.
-We've given you some test cases for the some of the problems, but you'll need to come up with some of your own, too!
+  * We've given you some test cases for the some of the problems, but you'll need to come up with some of your own, too!
-2. Second person implements the function so those test cases pass
+2. Second person implements the function so those test cases pass.
+Make the code work!
-3. First person does some refactoring if needed
+3. First person does some refactoring if needed, or adds additional test cases if needed.

 Switch roles for each of the problems below.